galaxyproject/training-material/topics/transcriptomics/tutorials/limma-voom_gene_set_testing/tutorial.md

 ![EGSEA heatmaps](../../images/limma-voom/EGSEA_heatmaps.png "EGSEA heatmaps"){: width="50%"}

 KEGG pathway diagrams are generated if KEGG pathways are selected, as shown below.
-These show the expression values of the genes, genes upregulated in the contrast are shown in red, downregulated in blue.
+These show the expression values of the genes overlaid, genes upregulated in the contrast are shown in red, downregulated genes in blue.
+Ribosome was one of the top GO terms identified for the basal pregnant vs lactate contrast and here we see ribosome pathways are in the top ranked KEGG pathways.

 ![EGSEA KEGG](../../images/limma-voom/EGSEA_KEGG.png "EGSEA KEGG pathways")

 # Conclusion
 {:.no_toc}

-In this tutorial we have seen some gene set testing methods that can be used to help interpret lists of differentially expressed genes.
-This follows on from the accompanying tutorials, RNA-seq reads to counts and RNA-seq counts to genes, that showed how to turn reads (FASTQs) into differentially expressed genes for this dataset.
+In this tutorial we have seen some gene set testing methods that can be used to interpret lists of differentially expressed genes.
+Multiple methods can be used to help identify pathways of interest and to provide complementary ways of visualising results.
+This follows on from the accompanying tutorials, [RNA-seq reads to counts]({{ site.baseurl }}/topics/transcriptomics/tutorials/limma-voom_fastqs_to_counts/tutorial.html) and [RNA-seq counts to genes]({{ site.baseurl }}/topics/transcriptomics/tutorials/limma-voom/tutorial.html), that showed how to turn reads (FASTQs) into differentially expressed genes for this dataset.
 For further reading on analysis of RNA-seq count data and the methods used here, see the articles; RNA-seq analysis is easy as 1-2-3 with limma, Glimma and edgeR [(Law et al. 2016)](https://f1000research.com/articles/5-1408/v2) and From reads to genes to pathways: differential expression analysis of RNA-Seq experiments using Rsubread and the edgeR quasi-likelihood pipeline [(Chen, Lun, Smyth 2016)](https://f1000research.com/articles/5-1438/v2).